 Fredrick McGhee, first African American lawyer in Minnesota

-On this date, we mark the birth of Fredrick L. McGhee, a Black lawyer and civil rights activist, in Mississippi, in 1861.
+On this date, we mark the birth of Fredrick L. McGhee, an African American lawyer and civil rights activist, in Mississippi, in 1861.

 From Mississippi, his father could read and write, and passed down to him the benefits of education.
 As a youngster, the family moved to Knoxville, TN, where he attended school with help from the Freedmen’s Bureau and the Presbyterian Church.
 Later he went to Chicago and worked as a waiter to pay for law school, graduating in 1885.

 McGhee was the first African American lawyer in the state of Minnesota.
 With a keen sense of legal business, his most notable asset was his ability as an orator in the courtroom.
 He won clemency for a client, Lewis Carter, a Black soldier falsely accused of a crime, from President Benjamin Harrison.
 He was always mindful of the plight of Blacks and sought to be a part of a legal solution.